While Dr. King dreamed, Seattleites marched for housing

 This story originally aired Aug.
-28, 2013.
-We are sharing it again in remembrance of the Rev. Dr. Samuel McKinney, the Seattle civil rights icon who died Saturday at age 91.
+28, 2013 and was shared again April 9, 2018 in remembrance of the Rev. Dr. Samuel McKinney, the Seattle civil rights icon.

 Fifty years ago today, a quarter-million people gathered in Washington, D.C., to hear Dr. Martin Luther King Jr.’s “I Have a Dream” speech.
 But the summer of 1963 marked a critical point in Seattle history as well, as young activists staged the city’s first sit-ins of the civil rights movement.

 The issue that galvanized them was housing discrimination.
 And in a place that likes to think of itself as progressive, segregation was rampant.